Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 The payment pattern for many businesses that provide a service is relatively common.
 It goes something like this:

     - A client contacts a service provider and asks them to produce a quote or tender for some work.
-    - The client is sent the quote, and if approved a purchase order is issued to the service provider, promising to pay them for their services upon completion of work.
+    - The client is sent the quote, and if approved a purchase order is issued to the service provider.
-    -  After which, an invoice would be generated requiring payment from the client.
+    - After work completion, an invoice is generated requiring payment from the client.

 Through my own experience, and through talking to friends and colleagues about their experience.
 I have identified common problems in relation to aspects of this workflow.